jeffersonvivanco/Linux_Notes/linux_fundamentals.md

 to run, but each is allowed access only to its own time slices and memory.
 Their data thus remains independent.

-4. Rights Management
+#### 4. Rights Management

 Unix-like systems support multiple users and groups and allow control of permissions.
 Most of the time, a process is identified by the user who started it.
 That process is only permitted to take actions permitted for its owner.
-For instance, opening a file requires the kernl to check the process identity against access permissions.
+For instance, opening a file requires the kernel to check the process identity against access permissions.

 ## How to get a command line

-In the event that your graphical interface is broken, you can still get a command line on virtual consoles (up to six of them can be accessible through the siz key combinations of CTRL+ALT+F1 through CTRL+ALT+F6 -- the CTRL key can be omitted if you are already in text mode, outside of Xorg or Wayland's graphical interface).
+In the event that your graphical interface is broken, you can still get a command line on virtual consoles (up to six of them can be accessible through the six key combinations of CTRL+ALT+F1 through CTRL+ALT+F6 -- the CTRL key can be omitted if you are already in text mode, outside of Xorg or Wayland's graphical interface).
 You get a very basic login screen where you enter your login and